For a full account of this exciting story use this link to go to the Harvard Gazette website.

 Mars will be closest to the Sun on the 29th.

 The ORIONIDS meteor shower is active in the morning from the 16th and leaks from the 21st to 24th.

 And don’t forget – end of summer time on the 30th!

 ExoMars – The Voyage Talk given by Don McCoy at the Royal Aeronautical Society HQ

-The launch of the spacecraft was on 12th March 2016 on a Proton rocket from Baikonur, Kazakhstan on 56m long, 700 tonnes including payload, 630 tonnes of which was fuel.
+The launch of the spacecraft on 12th March 2016 was a Proton rocket from Baikonur, Kazakhstan – 56m long, 700 tonnes including payload, 630 tonnes of which was fuel.
 The launch trajectory was accurate and 11 hours after launch data was received.